Valerio3240264/nn-scratch/README.md

 ## Current TODO List

+### CUDA KERNELS
+1. ❌ Optimize the matrix-vector multiplication.
+2. ❌ Write matmul cuda kernel.
+3. ❌ Write gradient update cuda kernel for weights.

 ### Activation Function (activation_function.h)
-1. Create a function to evaluate the output of a whole batch
+1. ❌ Create a function to evaluate the output of a whole batch
-2. Create a function to evaluate the gradient of a whole batch
+2. ❌ Create a function to evaluate the gradient of a whole batch
-3. Optimize the batch operations using personalized cuda kernels
+3. ❌ Optimize the batch operations using personalized cuda kernels

 ### Layer (layer.h)
-1. Create functions to evaluate the output and gradient of a whole batch
+1. ❌ Create functions to evaluate the output and gradient of a whole batch

 ### Loss Function (loss.h)
-1. Write a backward function that does not need to know the derivatives value since it is the first step of the backward pass and the derivatives are known
+1. ❌ Write a backward function that does not need to know the derivatives value since it is the first step of the backward pass and the derivatives are known
-2. Create a function to evaluate the loss of a whole batch
+2. ❌ Create a function to evaluate the loss of a whole batch
-3. Create a function to evaluate the gradient of a whole batch
+3. ❌ Create a function to evaluate the gradient of a whole batch
-4. Optimize the batch operations using personalized cuda kernels
+4. ❌ Optimize the batch operations using personalized cuda kernels

 ### Multi-Layer Perceptron (mlp.h)
-1. Create functions to evaluate the output and gradient of a whole batch
+1. ❌ Create functions to evaluate the output and gradient of a whole batch
-2. Optimize the batch operations using personalized cuda kernels
+2. ❌ Optimize the batch operations using personalized cuda kernels

 ### Weights (weights.h)
-1. Optimize the matrix multiplication using a personalized CUDA kernel
+1. ❌ Optimize the matrix multiplication using a personalized CUDA kernel
-2. Optimize the gradient computation using a personalized CUDA kernel
+2. ❌ Optimize the gradient computation using a personalized CUDA kernel
-3. Create a function to evaluate to process a whole batch of data (not only one single data point)
+3. ❌ Create a function to evaluate to process a whole batch of data (not only one single data point)
-4. Create a function to evaluate the gradient of a whole batch
+4. ❌ Create a function to evaluate the gradient of a whole batch
-5. Optimize the batch operations using personalized cuda kernels
+5. ❌ Optimize the batch operations using personalized cuda kernels